Replace the Service Portal search boxes

 Replace the search box on the Service Portal home page

-1. In the Now Platform UI of your ServiceNow instance:
+1. In the Now Platform UI of your ServiceNow instance, navigate to Service Portal > Configuration.

-2. Drag and drop the Coveo Searchbox widget inside the container where the default search box widget used to be, or wherever you want your standalone Coveo search box to appear on the page (see Searchbox).
+5. Drag one of the following Coveo search box widgets inside the container where the default search box widget used to be, or wherever you want your standalone Coveo search box to appear on the page:

-4. Optionally, customize the Searchbox widget.
-Thanks to the Scope and Component options, you can name your widget according to your convention.
+• Use the Scope and Component options to name the widget according to your naming convention.

 Note